 Congratulations to everyone that has received their results in the October 2020 series.
 Despite the difficult few months you went through, you gave it your all, and we hope you got the results you thoroughly deserve.
 We are able to use the results and grade boundaries to help improve the results of future students by focusing on specific areas of the course.

-We see a general increase in the proportion of students gaining the top A* grade across both exam boards, however achievement at other grades is generally lower for AQA from A to E.
+A comparison of the boundaries allows us to see a general increase in the proportion of students gaining the top A* grade across both exam boards, however achievement at other grades is generally lower for AQA from A to E.

 For Edexcel, grades have increased significantly between the 2019 and 2020 exams across the board, including a 9% rise in A grades and 8% rise in B grades.